Inside Edge Home Inspections

 Lots of data, all of it useless!

 Imagine a casino game of roulette where a screen displays data on past spins, such as the percentage of spins landing on red versus black.
 This data may seem helpful but is entirely irrelevant because, in reality, the odds of the ball landing on a specific number in each spin never change.
-It's a constant probability.
+It's a constant probability as each spin of the wheel is independent of the last.

 Bringing it Back to Home Inspections